encomp/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: This is being repeatedly with the use of bread first search to solve a given sudoku.
+A: The naked twins heuristic allow to reduce the alternatives in a group with naked twins.
+Naked twins strategy allow the elimination of these pair of numbers in the units in which they appear.
+The is being repeatedly perform taking advantage of bread first search to solve a given Sudoku.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: This can be achieved by defining the proper peers to the boxes that belongs the diagonal.
-Then constraint propagation will make use of different techniques such as elimination, only choice and naked twins.
+A: Constraint propagation is about using local constraints in a space to dramatically reduce the search space.
+In terms, of the diagonal sudoku this can be achieved by defining the proper peers to the boxes that belongs to a specific diagonal to guarantee that the values appear only one in each diagonal.
+Then constraint propagation will make use of different heuristics such as elimination, only choice and naked twins to solve a certain Sudoku.

 ### Install